hotwax/oms-documentation/shopify/how-are-products-downloaded-from-shopify-to-hotwax-commerce/giftcardsdownload.md

 # Gift Cards

-Gift cards are prepaid stored-value cards that carry a value determined at the time of the card's purchase.
+Gift cards are stored-value cards that carry a value determined at the time of the card's purchase.
 They are often given as gifts or rewards and are redeemable for products up to the value stored on the card.

 ## Gift Cards in Shopify